Jamshedji Sorab Kukadaru: Nirang Prayers

 Ervad Aibara mentioned that over the years, the spiritual power of Dasturji Kukadaru Saheb communicated with him regularly through his inner voice.
 Dasturji Kukadaru Saheb gave Ervad Aibara a number of nirangs (short prayers) and instructed him to give these nirangs to any person who came to him for help in difficulties.
-Many people benefited from these prayers in India as well as overseas, during the later half of the 20th century.
+Many people benefited from these prayers in India as well as overseas, during the latter half of the 20th century.
 The faith in Dasturji Kukadaru Saheb spread considerably due to the power of these prayers.